enyr-srl/modelmirror/README.md

 # ModelMirror

-A Python library automatic configuration management using JSON files.
-ModelMirror allows you to define object instances and their dependencies in JSON configuration files, then automatically instantiate and wire them together.
+A Python library for automatic configuration management using JSON files.
+It lets you describe object instances and their dependencies in JSON, then automatically creates and connects those objects for you.

 ## Key Features